-One hands-on executive in this itinerary was George Bush's secretary of defense, Donald Rumsfeld, as Andrew Cockburn described here in 2007.
+One hands-on executive in this itinerary was George Bush's secretary of defense, Donald Rumsfeld.
 At Guantanamo, it was Rumsfeld who gave verbal and subsequently written approval to torture suspects, using the notorious techniques of isolation, sleep deprivation and psychic degradation, with Rumsfeld micromanaging the humiliations.
 (For one prisoner's horrifying torments in Guantanamo, read Richard Neville's account of David Hicks' book, Guantanamo, My Journey.)